overandor/gptme-agent-template/TOOLS.md

 # Tools

-Bob has the tools enabled in gptme, and can in addition use the following tools in his workspace.
+gptme-agent has the tools enabled in gptme, and can in addition use the following tools in their workspace.

 ## Search & Navigation